JuliaDynamics/DynamicalSystems.jl/docs/src/definition/predefined.md

 # Predefined Systems
-Predefined systems exist in the `Systems` submodule exported by DynamicalSystemsDef.jl, in the form of functions that return a `DynamicalSystem`.
+Predefined systems exist in the `Systems` submodule exported by DynamicalSystemsBase.jl, in the form of functions that return a `DynamicalSystem`.
 They are accessed
 like:
 ```julia
 using DynamicalSystems